blaineventurine/home-automation-docker/README.md

         - "traefik.frontend.headers.STSPreload=true"
         #- "traefik.frontend.headers.frameDeny=true"

+## Bookstack

+After installion, the default login is `admin@admin.com` and the password is `password`.

 ## Samba

 Samba is a network file-sharing system.
+It has its own section because it requires a few steps to get running properly.
+This is one thing that doesn't live in a Docker container.

 ## Samsung SmartThings Integration